sumit298/Shopping-Store/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ### Features to be added

-- [X] Remove unnecessary code.
+- [x] Remove unnecessary code.
-- [X] Use Image component not img tag.
+- [x] Use Image component not img tag.
-- [ ] Use Server Side Rendering.
+- [x] Use Server Side Rendering.
-- [X] Do proper type to component and page props.
+- [x] Do proper type to component and page props.
-- [X] Do common code for API calling.
+- [x] Do common code for API calling.
-- [X] In product detail page change image slider.
+- [x] In product detail page change image slider.
-- [X] Create Header and Footer components.
+- [x] Create Header and Footer components.
-- [X] In cart view add remove functionality.
+- [x] In cart view add remove functionality.

+### More changes

+- [X] Layout.tsx: The usage of use client in Layout.tsx might not be following best practices according to Next.js documentation.
+It's recommended to explore alternative approaches.
+Consider referring to the docs for guidance.
+- [X] API Implementation: It's ideal to define the Base URL for your API calls within an environment variable (env) for better maintainability and security.
+- [] Metadata: The metadata implementation in your code seems to have inconsistencies with Next.js 14's recommendations.
+Double-check the official documentation at https://nextjs.org/docs/app/building-your-application/optimizing/metadata for the latest guidelines.
+- [X] Add-to-Cart Component: There appears to be a discrepancy in the add-to-cart component between the main page and the product detail page.
+Ensure consistency in their implementation.
+Additionally, the "toasty" functionality seems to be working only on the main page.
+Investigate why it's not functioning on the product detail page.
+- [X] Production Warning: You might encounter a warning related to "images.domains" being deprecated in production.
+Update your configuration to use "images.remotePatterns" instead, as suggested in the warning message.
+- [] ESLint Disabling: Disabling ESLint warnings with eslint-disable-next-line is generally discouraged.
+Consider implementing server-side rendering or server-side API calls to address the underlying issue that's triggering the ESLint warning

+### API URL - add to .env file
+- NEXT_PUBLIC_PRODUCTS_URL='https://dummyjson.com/products/'